Why Early Entry? Cannabis Banking is Safe and Profitable

 The issue isn’t the even with the bulk of the Senate (according to reliable sources), which has the requisite votes to pass a Senate version of a SAFE Banking Act (S.1200).

 But how do the federal regulators really feel about safe banking for State legal cannabis businesses?
 They want it.
 They have all sent letters in support of the legislation and urged its passage.
-They don’t like their member institutions being in a grey area and are anxious to write the rules to provide clarity.
+They don’t like their member institutions being in a gray area and are anxious to write the rules to provide clarity.
 They are joined in urging the passage of a safe banking act by 34 Attorneys General and 16 State Treasurers.

 So, until the two Senators change their minds or receive enough pressure they have to act, the heads of the regulatory agencies are hamstrung in guiding their member financial institutions.
 However, they have been given clues as to how they will regulate those institutions that are banking cannabis.